xhayper/COTL_API/src/content/docs/reference/food.md

     public override string LocalizedDescription() { return "This is an example meal"; }
     //used for spawning object in the world public override Sprite Sprite => TextureHelper.CreateSpriteFromPath(Path.Combine(Plugin.PluginPath, "Assets", "example_meal.png"));
+    // used for the cooking menu/inventory
+    public override Sprite InventoryIcon => Sprite;

     // A list of Effects that will occur when eating this Meal override MealEffect[] MealEffects =>
     [